hurbeana/dse_markdown/index.md

 * Frozen technologies - programmers shortage
 * Vertical silos - no horizontal scaling
 * Static planning and development
-* Slow time-to-market -every 6 months e.g.
+* Slow time-to-market - every 6 months e.g.
 * Manual testing and deployment - maintenance window
 * No requirements/design documentation existing
 * High risk in any change of the system